 Professor Simon Leather

-This is only zoology degree in the UK that allows you to specialise in entomology, in which Harper Adams is at the forefront of education and research.
+This is the only zoology degree in the UK that allows you to specialise in entomology, in which Harper Adams is at the forefront of education and research.
 You can choose to study pure applied zoology or specialise in entomology or conservation.
 As a zoologist you will help to maintain the biodiversity that could be crucial to our survival.